 You may be surprised to learn that this is not a traditional Italian dish but really an American invention.
-The famous turkey Tetrazzini recipe has a much debated origin story.
-It is actually a tribute dish named for a Florentine opera star of the early 1900s.
+And like so many recipes, the famous turkey Tetrazzini has a much debated origin story.
+Evidently, it is a tribute dish named for a Florentine opera star of the early 1900s.
 And like so many recipes, their is much debate over which chef first introduced it.
 Learn more about this intriguing story here: Tetrazzini: The diva who inspired top chefs.

 Tetrazzini cooking tips